 Jen has employed an army of attractive, attentive and knowledge male waiters who are somewhat distracting when trying to read their chalk board menu (it’s the gay in me).
 Once focussed I opted to start with a Manhattan and sipped slowly while chatting with my dining companions over what items we wanted to adventure through.
 We started with a fantastic charcuterie board followed by The Hoof’s signature bone marrow.
 A fresh plate of horse tartare offered a wonderful contrast of textures and flavours.
 Pork Carnitas Tacos dripped down my chin after a squeeze of fresh lime and squirt of hot sauce.
 Our celebration of swine continued with with a delightful pork belly and cappuccio plate followed by crispy oxtail croquette and plump scallop.
 My most memorable 28th birthday feast concluded with a warm hazelnut polenta cake topped with rhubarb segments, blood orange curd and pollen crumble.

 Special thanks to Erica and Trevor for this special treat night.
 To the entire team at The Black Hoof, thank you for challenging peoples notions of what we should be eating on our plates.
 TBH’s creative cocktails and innovative kitchen have helped put Toronto and Canada on the culinary tourism map.
-You will now find The Black Hoof on my Toronto’s Top Restaurant List.

 10 year aged rye, antica formula, sweet vermouth, house bitters